pfsense/docs/source/hardware/boot-troubleshooting.rst

   set hw.ata.wc="1"
   boot

-And that will boot successfuly, after which /boot/loader.conf.local may be edited to make the settings permanent.
+And that will boot successfully, after which /boot/loader.conf.local may be edited to make the settings permanent.

 Conflicting Hardware